treedoc/remote-import/README.md

 - Customizable local cache folder
 - Customizable cache refresh duration
 - Support Http head of `if-match` and `if-modified-since` for efficient file downloads.
+- Remote-run is a cli tool to execute javascript from remote URL.

 ## Usage